Learn about the value of machine learning to predictive lead scoring and how Intelliarts has built a predictive model for lead scoring in insurance

 Grouping some categories and providing encoding for them to be able to work with new partners or in the new state in the future

-Intelligent replacing of the missing values
+Intelligent replacement of the missing values

 With this approach, our data scientists didn’t only manage to address the data challenges we met.
 We also discovered multiple insights about the insurer’s data that helped us improve the data collection logic and strengthen the ML lead scoring solution further.